What is the Apprenticeship Levy Transfer Scheme?

 How to apply

 If you are an employer that would like to benefit from the free funding available, please complete the Apprenticeship Levy Transfer Scheme Application.

-If you would like more information regarding the benefits of taking on an Apprentice and have support for the recruitment and onboarding process, please contact Brent Council’s, Apprenticeship Team - Brent Works, on email@example.com or 0208 937 6295.
+If you would like more information regarding the benefits of taking on an apprentice and have support for the recruitment and onboarding process, please contact Brent Council’s, Apprenticeship Team - Brent Works, on firstname.lastname@example.org or call 0208 937 6295.

 To ensure there is maximum benefit and utilisation of Brent Council’s Levy funds, receiving employers must demonstrate commitment to Brent Council’s Employment and Skills Strategy.